Regina Jonas: Legacy

 In 2003 and 2004, Gesa Ederberg and Elisa Klapheck were ordained in Israel and the US, later leading egalitarian congregations in Berlin and Frankfurt.
 Klapheck is the author of Fräulein Rabbiner Jonas – The Story of the First Woman Rabbi (2004).

 In 2010, Alina Treiger, who studied at the Abraham Geiger College in Potsdam, became the first female rabbi to be ordained in Germany since Regina Jonas.

 In 2011, Antje Deusel became the first German-born woman to be ordained as a rabbi in Germany since the Nazi era.
 She was ordained by Abraham Geiger College.

 2013 saw the premiere of the documentary Regina, a British, Hungarian, and German co-production directed by Diana Groo.
 The film concerns Jonas's struggle to be ordained and her romance with Hamburg rabbi Josef Norden.

 On 5 April 2014, an original chamber opera, also titled "Regina" and written by composer Elisha Denburg and librettist Maya Rabinovitch, premiered in Toronto, Ontario, Canada.
 It was commissioned and performed by the independent company Essential Opera and featured soprano Erin Bardua in the role of Regina, and soprano Maureen Batt as the student who uncovers her forgotten legacy in the archives of East Berlin in 1991.
 The opera is scored for five voices, clarinet, violin, accordion, and piano.

-On 17 October 2014, which was Shabbat Bereishit, communities across America commemorated Regina Jonas's yahrzeit (anniversary of death).
+On 17 October 2014, which was Shabbat Bereishit, communities across America commemorated Jonas's yahrzeit (anniversary of death).

-In 2014, a memorial plaque to Regina Jonas was unveiled at the former Nazi concentration camp Theresienstadt in the Czech Republic, where she had been deported to and worked in for two years.
+In 2014, a memorial plaque to Jonas was unveiled at the former Nazi concentration camp Theresienstadt in the Czech Republic, where she had been deported to and worked in for two years.
 There is a short documentary about the trip on which this plaque was unveiled, titled In the Footsteps of Regina Jonas.

-In 2015, Abraham Geiger College and the School of Jewish Theology at the University of Potsdam marked the 80th anniversary of Regina Jonas’s ordination with an international conference, titled "The Role of Women’s Leadership in Faith Communities."
+In 2015, Abraham Geiger College and the School of Jewish Theology at the University of Potsdam marked the 80th anniversary of Jonas's ordination with an international conference, titled "The Role of Women's Leadership in Faith Communities."

 In 2017, Nitzan Stein Kokin, who was German, became the first person to graduate from Zecharias Frankel College in Germany, which also made her the first Conservative rabbi to be ordained in Germany since before World War II.

 In August 2022, The New York Times featured Jonas in their obituary feature Overlooked.